build-on-aws/content/posts/using-redis-on-cloud-ten-things-you-should-know/index.md

 ## 10. Use connection pooling

 Your Redis server nodes (even powerful ones) have finite resources.
 One of them is ability to support a certain number of concurrent connections.
-Most Redis clients offer connection pooling as a way to efficiently manage connections to the redis server.
+Most Redis clients offer connection pooling as a way to efficiently manage connections to the Redis server.
 Re-using connections not only benefits your Redis server, but client side performance is improved due to less overhead - this is critical in high volume scenarios.

 ElastiCache provides [a few metrics](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/CacheMetrics.Redis.html?sc_channel=el&sc_campaign=datamlwave&sc_content=using-redis-on-cloud-ten-things-you-should-know&sc_geo=mult&sc_country=mult&sc_outcome=acq) you can track: